jcsoriano/laravel-crud-templates/docs/templates/customizing-field-types.md

 # Customizing Field Types

-Field types define how different data types are handled throughout the CRUD generation process.
-You can create custom field types to support new data types or override existing ones to change their behavior.
+CRUD Templates for Laravel already comes with many built-in [Field Types](/guide/field-types).
+However, sometimes you may need special field types specific to your project, or would like to customize the behavior of existing field types.
+This section will guide you through creating and customizing field types.

 ## Understanding Field Types